dave6892/dave6892/README.md

 ## 🎯 About Me

 I'm a passionate Software Engineer with deep expertise in **Data Engineering**, **Machine Learning**, **AI/LLMs**, and **Infrastructure**.
-As Tech Lead at Apalis, I architect and build modern cloud-native applications, scalable data solutions, and AI-first systems that transform business operations.
+As a software engineer at Apalis, I architect and build modern cloud-native applications, scalable data solutions, and AI-first systems that transform business operations.

 ### 🌱 Currently Learning & Exploring
 - 🤖 **AI & Large Language Models (LLMs)**